 Essential functions are fundamental job duties.
 They do not include marginal tasks which are also performed but are incidental to the primary functions.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment to the position, nor does every position allocated to the class necessarily perform every duty listed.
 Personal characteristics required of all employees such as honesty, industry, sobriety and the ability to get along with others, are presumed qualities and may not be listed specifically.

-Designs new or modifies systems to be effective, logical, well structured and maintainable to solve identified problems;
+Designs new or modifies systems to be effective, logical, well-structured and maintainable to solve identified problems;

-Analyses systems with problems and establishes functional requirements;
+Analyzes systems with problems and establishes functional requirements;

 Develops accurate time/cost estimate;